 4. Emulate successful brands

-Every successful blogger has their unique brand.
+Every successful blogger has a unique brand.
 Bloggers like Pat Flynn, Jeff Goins, Darren Rowse, Set Godin and a host of other successful bloggers all have unique brands that are worthy of emulation.

 Notice how they differ in everything like their website design and writing style.
 If you’re just beginning or you’ve been blogging for some time and you want to scale up, emulating these renowned bloggers is the way to go.